kubrickfr/avsc-wiki/Advanced-usage.md

 Schema evolution enables a type to deserialize data written by another (compatible, as defined by Avro's [schema resolution rules][schema-resolution]) type.
 This is done via [`createResolver`][create-resolver-api] (see the API for usage and an example).
 Resolvers are particularly useful when we are only interested in certain fields inside a record.
 By letting us decode only these, they can provide significant decoding throughput boosts.

-As a motivating example, let us consider the following schema:
+As a motivating example, consider the following schema:

 ```javascript
 var fullType = avsc.parse({